 To listen to a podcast (Resoundingly Human by Ashley Kilgore INFORMS) featuring this article, please click here.

-In one's professional career, people need to craft an identity to make sure they are known for something.
+In one's professional career, people need to craft an identity to ensure they are known for something.
 This is true for conductors of large orchestras.
 Their choice of repertoire for a season defines how audiences perceive and evaluate them.
 Therefore, conductors deliberate on what music their orchestra will perform for a season.
-They also pay close attention to what other conductors perform, so that they might not appear too conventional nor too weird.
+They also pay close attention to what other conductors perform, so that they might not appear too conventional or too absurd.

-In this paper, we examine how conductors' status among their peers affect their choice of repertoire.
-We focus on conductors' status, because we know that conductors with different status level would face diverging levels of pressure to show that they "conform" to the conventional type.
-In particular, those in the middle feel more conformity pressure, as they are often questioned whether they should be considered high-status or not.
-In contrast, those in the high- and low-status positions feel less pressure to conform, either because their status is pretty much secure so they don't care, or because their status is so low that it doesn't matter even if they care.
+In this paper, we examine how conductors' status among their peers affects their choice of repertoire.
+We focus on conductors' social status—how much a conductor is respected and admired among fellow conductors—because we know that conductors at different statuses would face diverging levels of pressure to show that they conform to the conventional type.
+In particular, those who are neither high- nor low-status, that is, those in the middle, feel more conformity pressure, as they are often questioned whether they should be considered high-status or not.
+In contrast, those considered either high- or low-status feel less pressure to conform, either because their status is pretty much secure so they don't care, or because their status is so low that it doesn't matter even if they care.
 This is a phenomenon known as middle-status conformity.

-However, we find that this only applies to conductors with high-status nationalities, in our case being a German or an Austrian, two countries from which most prominent classical music writers came.
+However, we find that this only applies to conductors from well-respected countries.
+In classical music, being from Germany or Austria, two countries from which most prominent classical music writers came, helps to be respected.
 If conductors are not from these high-status countries, we find that middle-status conductors deviate more than high- or low-status actors.
-Not being secured of the legitimacy that their nationality confers, non-German/non-Austrian high-status conductors need to show that they are a part of the high-status group.
-Low-status conductors from the other countries also need to conform, because otherwise they will considered a total outsider whose survival in the conductor career could be challenged.
+Not being secure in the legitimacy that their nationality confers, non-German/non-Austrian high-status conductors need to show that they are a part of the high-status group.
+Low-status conductors from other countries also need to conform, because otherwise, they will be considered total outsiders whose survival in the conductor career could be challenged.
 We find supporting evidence.

 Prato, M., Kypraios, E., Ertug, G., & Lee, Y.G.
 (2019) “Middle-status conformity Revisited: The Interplay between Achieved and Ascribed Status”, Academy of Management Journal, 62(4):1003-1027